govex/govex.github.io/open-data-portal-requirements/index.md

 * may be able to save visualizations with configuration settings for future viewing

 ### Publishers
-* may be able to create data visualizations and make them accessible through the data catalog or data resource page(s).
+* may be able to create data visualizations and make them accessible through the data catalog or data resource page(s)

 ### Administrators
 * may be able to control whether customer-created data presentations are visible to other customers